astronomer/docs/learn/dags.md

 - `default_view`: The default view of the DAG in the Airflow UI.
 Defaults to `grid`.
 - `orientation`: The orientation of the DAG graph in the Airflow UI.
 Defaults to `LR` (left to right).

-There are parameters that relate to Jinja templating, such as:
+There are parameters that relate to **Jinja templating**, such as:

 - `template_searchpath`: A list of folders where [Jinja](templating.md) will look for templates.
 The path of the DAG file is included by default.
 - `render_template_as_native_obj`: Whether to render Jinja templates as native Python objects instead of strings.
 Defaults to `False`.
 - `user_defined_macros`: A dictionary of macros that will be available in the DAG's Jinja templates.
 Use `user_defined_filters` to add filters and `jinja_environment_kwargs` for additional Jinja configuration.
 See [Macros: using custom functions and variables in templates](templating.md#macros-using-custom-functions-and-variables-in-templates).

-Two other helpful parameters relate to scaling in Airflow.
+Two other helpful parameters relate to **scaling** in Airflow.
 For more information see [Scaling Airflow to optimize performance](airflow-scaling-workers.md):

 - `max_active_tasks`: The number of task instances allowed to run concurrently for all DAG runs of this DAG.
 - `max_active_runs`: The number of active DAG runs allowed to run concurrently for this DAG.